wangyongqi558/MMP_OV_VidVRD/README.md

 ## Train & eval for VidVRD dataset
 ### VidVRD Dataset
 **Annotations**
-The frame-annotations we used can be downloaded from [link](https://xdshang.github.io/docs/imagenet-vidvrd.html).
+The frame-annotations we use can be downloaded from [link](https://xdshang.github.io/docs/imagenet-vidvrd.html).
 **Data**
-The category information and trajectory information we used are available in the `dataset/vidvrd/data` folder.
+The category information, trajectory information and gt relation of testing we use are available in the `dataset/vidvrd/data` folder.
+**Features**
+Based on the existing object trajectories, we match objects into pairs and extract features over the duration of these object pairs.
+We utilize visual features extracted from video frames, object bounding box features, and features extracted by pre-trained model CLIP.
+All the features we use can be downloaded from [link](https://xdshang.github.io/docs/imagenet-vidvrd.html).